 - 1. Understanding of antenna fundamentals - 2.
-Ability to design, and analyze the performance of, common antenna types.
+Ability to design, and analyze the performance of, common antenna types. - 3.
+Understand when to use analytical versus numerical techniques.

 Required Texts

 Antenna Theory and Design (3rd Edition), by Warren L Stutzman and Gary A. Thiele.
 If you already own the second edition that will probably be fine, but you may need to reference the 3rd edition due to problem renumbering or changes.